debiday/missing_children/readme.md

   <h3 align="center">The Lost Children</h3>

   <p align="center">
-    This project visualizes the record of children who went missing when they were 18 years or younger from 2007 to 2021, generated from the [NAMUS-National Missing and Unidentified Persons System] on April 2021.
+    This project visualizes data of children who went missing at 18 years or younger from 2007 to 2021.
     <br />
     <br />
     <br />